Ayusekar22/Jakarta-Weather-Prediction-2025/README.md

     Data is sorted chronologically based on the Date column to ensure the time series structure is maintained and prevent data leakage in the modeling process.

 2. Create Lag Features
-    Lag features are created for the Rainfall variable (mm) as well as weather variables that have a high correlation with it, namely:
+   These features were created to help the model learn from previous days conditions.
+The goal is to capture Temporal Dependencies and the Persistence Effect aknowledging that tomorrow's weather is heavily influenced by today's atmospheric state.
+The variables used for these lag features include:

-    *Average Humidity
+    * Average Humidity
     * Average Temperature
     * Maximum Temperature
     * Minimum Temperature
     * Duration of sunlight

-    With the lag used, namely from 1 to 4 days in advance
+    With the lag used, namely from 1 to 4 days in advance.

 3. Create a Rolling Mean (Moving Average)